Nonlinear elliptic equations with high order singularities: Hypotheses and main results

 Before presenting the main results proven in this work, let us declare that any constant or entity that depends only on dimension, $\|u\|_\infty$, $\alpha$ and $\beta$, $c_0$ and the modulus of continuity of $f$ will be called {\it universal}.
 We now pass to discuss the central theorems to be delivered in this manuscript.
 The first key result we prove is a universal compactness theorem for positive solutions to singular equations.

 \begin{theorem} Let $v$ be a bounded positive viscosity solution to

-in $\mathcal{O}\subset \mathbb{R}^n$, with $\beta \ge 0$ and $f$ satisfying \eqref{sign cond}.
-Given a subdomain $\mathcal{O}' \Subset \mathcal{O}$, there exists a modulus of continuity $\varpi$, depending only on universal parameters and $\mathcal{O}' $, such that $v$ is $\varpi$-continuous in $\mathcal{O}'$. \end{theorem}
+in $\mathcal{O}\subset \mathbb{R}^n$, with $\beta \ge 0$, $1>\alpha > -(1+\beta)$ and $f$ satisfying \eqref{sign cond}.
+Given a subdomain $\mathcal{O}' \Subset \mathcal{O}$, there exists a modulus of continuity $\varpi$, depending only on universal parameters and $\mathcal{O}' $, such that $u$ is $\varpi$-continuous in $\mathcal{O}'$. \end{theorem}

-The proof of Theorem \ref{main_prop} involves a refinement of the so called Ishii-Lions method, see for instance \cite{IL, BCI}, and it will be delivered in Section \ref{sct aux}.
+The main tool used in the proof of Compactness Theorem \ref{main_prop} is the so called Ishii-Lions method, see for instance \cite{IL, BCI, AT}.
+We will carry it out in Section \ref{sct aux}.
 Of particular interest, Theorem \ref{main_prop} allows us to develop the theory of limiting solutions to singular elliptic equations with free boundaries

 as forecasted by Definition \ref{def LS}.